clendinning1/employee-database/to delete/TO-DO.md

-// to do:
+to do:

-// 1. choices need to pull from db in prompts.js
+1. choices need to pull from db in prompts.js
-// 2. the final additive is an update rather than an add
-// THEN
-// potentially done??? do recording and submit???
+     2. they have to differentiate btwn name and id
+3. update employee funct needs to have the correct inputs (see #2)
+4. delete unnecessary placeholders in dbs
+5. record and submit